Do you want on an African adventure to experience the incredible Big Five in the Masai Mara? Then our Kenya tours are perfect for you.

-Kenya has always been a popular country for intrepid travelers and wildlife enthusiasts alike, known for its beautiful game reserves, endless lush plains and abundance of wildlife
+Kenya has always been a popular country for intrepid travellers and wildlife enthusiasts alike - known for its beautiful game reserves, endless lush plains, and abundance of wildlife, a Kenya tour is guaranteed to give you an epic safari experience.

-Our Safaris in Kenya allow you to see a piece of this paradise while staying in comfortable accommodation.
+Our Kenya tours allow you to see a piece of this paradise while staying in comfortable accommodation.

 Conscientious in early communication; knowledgeable, humorous and caring tour guides; an exemplary itinerary that was well organized yet flexible; an overall extraordinary experience.
 I'd recommend them enthusiastically.